Zermeno94/REGEXXX/gist-template.md

 # REGEX TUTORIAL: How to Match HEX Values

 <!-- Introductory paragraph (replace this with your text) -->
 This tutorial is to provide an introduction to regular expressions and demonstrate how they function.
 A regular expression , also known as regex, is a sequence of characters that define a search pattern.
 They are used to find, match, or authorize valid input strings.
-For this tutorial, we will go over thye regular expression to match a HEX value.
+For this tutorial, we will go over the regular expression to match a HEX value.

 ## Summary

-The displayed regular expression below is used to match HEX values:
+Displayed below is the regex  that this tutorial will be focusing on :

 `/^#?([a-f0-9]{6}|[a-f0-9]{3})$/`

+HEX values define and communicate sRGB colors to the computer and web applications.
+A color hex code is a hexadecimal way to represent a color in RGB format by combining three primary colors-red, green and blue in a particular shade of color.
+By using values ranging from 00 to ff, which navigates the color intensity.

 <!-- Briefly summarize the regex you will be describing and what you will explain.
 Include a code snippet of the regex.
 Replace this text with your summary. -->